Process Server Certification

 No, only specifically named individuals are certified by the Commission as Certified Process Servers.

-The complaint form and procedures for complaints against a certified process server are available on the File A Complaint page of the JBCC website.
+The complaint form and procedures for complaints against a certified process server are available on the Complaints page of the JBCC website.

 The Commission cannot decide whether a defendant or witness was or was not validly served with process in any case filed in court; you must file the appropriate documents with the relevant court if you wish to respond to or to challenge any action in a particular court case.
 If you believe a certified process server has committed a criminal act, please contact your local law enforcement agency.